picotech/picosdk-ps9300-python-examples/README.md

-# picosdk-python-examples
+# picosdk-ps9000-python-examples

-*picosdk-python-examples* contains an example Python module for demonstrating how to control the PicoScope® 9200 and PicoScope 9300 Series PC Sampling Oscilloscopes using ActiveX..
+*picosdk-ps9000-python-examples* contains an example Python module for demonstrating how to control the PicoScope® 9200 and PicoScope 9300 Series PC Sampling Oscilloscopes using ActiveX..

 ## Getting started